shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You can learn an additional bending trick at levels 6, 10, 14, 17, 18, and 20.
 You may not learn a bending trick more than once, and you may not replace a bending trick you know with a new bending trick.

 Bending tricks, unless stated otherwise, are bound by both your Tether Range and Spell Duration.
 Unless stated otherwise, they require an action to activate.
-You may manually end any bending trick as an action.
+You may manually end any bending trick as a free action.

 Once you use a bending trick, you can’t use that bending trick again until you finish a short rest.